 The Tribunal only keeps the following documents from mediation:

 - Mediation Memorandum of Agreement (if entered into by the parties)

 Step 5: After mediation

 If parties reach a settlement, the mediator helps them prepare a written Mediation Memorandum of Agreement.
-This document outlines what each party has agreed to do to resolve the dispute.
+This document outlines what each party agrees to do to resolve the dispute.

 Once mediation is over, the parties may have a better understanding of the issues and be more prepared at the hearing.